queest347/AcePictureBot/faq.md

 Limits currently change all the time as I am not finished with the bot.
 Just don't go crazy and you should be fine.

+## Why can I only do MyWaifu twice?

+After a lot of testing and watching people complain about getting the same image, the science and maths all add up to 2 being the best number to take every waifu/husbando into account with their average user usage to image count.

 ## Let me Register a OTP, Idol, etc.

 **No**, this bot is for images not text.
 Your "OTP" will probably have no more than 1 image.